alkanercem/UniAssist/README.md

 - **File Management**: Enabled users to seamlessly upload and manage various file types, enhancing document organization within the system.

-- **Web Scraping**: Implemented web scraping to extract real-time announcements and events from an external website, keeping users informed.
+- **Web Scraping**: Implemented web scraping to extract announcements and events from an external website, keeping users informed.

 - **API Integration**: Utilized external APIs to dynamically generate CVs, adhering to a consistent Response-Request pattern.